CRC-901-On-the-Fly-Computing/Testbed/docs/Architecture.md

 In the following, all implementations are relative to the `Testbed` git.

 - Web UI
   - Interface to the user.
-Translates user inputs into calls to the Service Requester and responses into Ui changes.
+Translates user inputs into calls to the Service Requester and responses into UI changes.
   - Technologies: Angular, JavaScript, CSS
   - Implementation: ``website\WebContent``
 - Service Requester